 To try and preserve more games, we ask you to do some research before handing your game over to a stranger or repair shop.

 Warning, a #16 gauge extension cord wire is what some "Jokers" may put on a game.
-This is not expectable as some games, especially Electromechanical pinballs can draw 15 amps or more causing the power cord to become heated.
-6.
+This is not expectable as some games, especially Electromechanical pinballs can draw 8 or more amps or more durning a short causing the power cord to become heated.

-Sold State (SS) and Electromechanical (EM) pinball games require different steps from this point on.
-Solid State (SS) will be described first and then Electromechanical (EM), a more complex process will follow.
-7.
+6. Sold State (ss) and Electromechanical (em) pinball games require different steps from this point on.
+Solid State (ss) will be described first and then Electromechanical (em), a more complex process will follow.

-After refurbishing/restoration, all games are powered on and played occasionally for 24 hours to insure quality of product and workmanship.
+7. After refurbishing/restoration, all games are powered on and played occasionally for 12 to 24 hours to ensure quality of product and workmanship.

 Solid State Pinball Machines (SS)